 I don't know how you feel, but I'm pretty sure that movies were definitely more engaging and fun to watch back in the 1980's.
 Maybe this was because we were all younger and, therefore, more easily excited, but I still find myself watching more of the old movies than newer ones.

 Below is a list of some of the best, most popular and also most infamous 80s films, and I will be adding an ever-growing number of eighties movies to this page.
 The first batch includes links to review pages where you can also watch movie trailers and video clips.

-An American Werewolf In London This top-notch comedy-horror borrows from the classic Hammer-style movies to great effect.
+An American Werewolf In London - This top-notch comedy-horror borrows from the classic Hammer-style movies to great effect.
 With brilliant special effects by Rick Baker, this is an 80s horror classic.

 Beverly Hills Cop was the breakthrough movie for Eddie Murphy's acting career, and follows the exploits of careless cop Axel Foley.
 Released in 1984, this was the second highest grossing film of that year.